 Verbal and formal techniques of English and American poetry.
 Prosody, verse forms, conventions, genres, diction, and imagery.
 Social and historical contexts.
 Representative authors and periods.
-Offered Every Semester.
+Offered every semester.
+Equivalent course: ENG151W

-INTRODUCTION TO LITERATURE AND FILM 3, 3/0; HU14
+INTRODUCTION TO LITERATURE AND FILM

 Analysis of film as the creative and critical interpretation of fiction or drama; how such films respond to aesthetic, cultural, technological, political, and ideological influences, both in the source text and in the contemporary moment.
-Offered Summer Only.
+Offered summer only.

-INTRODUCTION TO LITERARY INTERPRETATION 3, 3/0
+INTRODUCTION TO LITERARY INTERPRETATION

 Prerequisites: CWP 101 and CWP 102, or the equivalent.
 The basic types of responses to literature; the defining characteristics of poetry, fiction, and drama; as well as the skills of close reading of literary texts.
 Students should take this class immediately after completing the freshman writing requirement or within the first year of transferring into the English major.
-Offered Every Semester.
+Offered every semester.

-FIELD EXPERIENCE IN SECONDARY ENGLISH EDUCATION 3, 3/0
+FIELD EXPERIENCE IN SECONDARY ENGLISH EDUCATION 3 3/0

 Prerequisites: Standing in the English Education Major or Post Baccalaureate Certification Program.
 Introduction to the secondary school as an institution and to the teaching of English as a profession.
 Required observations of teaching English and other areas, 7-12.
 Limited experimentation with teaching secondary English.
-Offered Every Semester.
+Offered every semester.